UDC-GAC/ServerlessContainers/docs/deployment.md

 ## Containers

-**_Serverless Containers_** supports any container engine and container technology that is backed by the cgroup file system.
+**_Serverless Containers_** supports any container engine and container technology that is backed by the cgroups file system.
 Specifically, for development the
 [LXD container manager](https://linuxcontainers.org/lxd/introduction/),
 which deploys [Linux Containers (LXC)](https://linuxcontainers.org/),